 Description

-This vegan mustard sauce is creamy and simple to put together.
-It’s sweet, salty, tangy, and oil-free.
+This maple mustard dressing is creamy and easy to make.
+It's sweet, salty, tangy, and oil-free.

 Ingredients